izgzhen/iris-coq/ProofMode.md

   Items of the selection pattern can be prefixed with `$`, which cause them to be framed instead of cleared.
 - `!%` : introduce a pure goal (and leave the proof mode).
-- `!#` : introduce an always modality and clear the spatial context.
+- `!#` : introduce an persistence or plainness modality and clear the spatial context.
+In case of a plainness modality, it will prune all persistent hypotheses that are not plain.
 - `!>` : introduce a modality.
 - `/=` : perform `simpl`.
 - `//` : perform `try done` on all goals.